-The United Nations is facing multiple stressors, but among the largest is the new president of the United States, Donald Trump, who has expressed hostility toward the organisation.
+The United Nations is facing multiple stressors, but among the largest is the new President of the United States, Donald Trump, who has expressed hostility toward the organisation.
 What does the future hold for the United Nations?
 What does it mean for the programmes it sponsors?
 Maria Armoudian discusses the possibilities with Stephen Hoadley and Mark Amsler.

 Maria Armoudian: We want to understand what exactly we’re facing, particular over the next four years, but really beyond the United Nations and Donald Trump’s election.
 But let’s start with a historic context to understand where we’ve come to at this point in time.
 Steve Hoadley, what background do we need to know about the UN to understand what’s at stake?